curl/curl/docs/URL-SYNTAX.md

 slightly, perhaps most famously in how they deal with the German "double s" (`ß`).

-When winidn is used, curl uses IDNA 2003 Transitional Processing, like the rest of Windows.
+When WinIDN is used, curl uses IDNA 2003 Transitional Processing, like the rest of Windows.

 ## Port number